asefahmed500/Cally-IO/README.md

 - [x] **Responsive Design**: The UI works seamlessly on both desktop and mobile devices.
 - [x] **Multi-Modal Chat**: Users can upload images and play back AI responses as audio (Text-to-Speech).

+## Partners & Credits

+This project is proud to partner with leading companies in the AI and cloud space.
+As part of these partnerships, you can get access to special credits and features to build and scale your application:

+- **Tavily**: Get Tavily credits and exclusive beta access to Tavily Crawl for advanced, real-time web search capabilities.
+- **Appwrite**: Utilize Appwrite Cloud credits for your backend needs, including databases, authentication, storage, and serverless functions.
+- **Keywords AI**: Receive credits for Keywords AI to implement robust LLM monitoring and analytics.
+- **Mem0**: Get access to Mem0 Pro credits to build a persistent and intelligent memory layer for your AI agents.

 ## Getting Started

 ### 1. Prerequisites